AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-create-derived-asset.md

 Derived assets specify Image Server protocol commands that modify the representation of the owner image.
 The `AdjustedView` derived type helps apply simple modifications to a single image (for example, by specifying a crop rectangle), while the `LayerView` helps create a multilayer view which may include text or additional images.

 Unlike an image copy (see [copyImage](../../../operations/c-operations-intro/c-methods/r-copy-image.md#reference-0785131e690b4ad08be69172023f35d0)), a derived image is linked to its owner image.
 Changes to the owner image modifies associated derived assets.
-Deleting the owner image will delete any associated derived images.
+Deleting the owner image deletes any associated derived images.

 ## Authorized User Types {#authorized-user-types}